angulardart/site-angulardart/src/angular/tutorial/toh-pt3.md

 ```

 The detail _should_ update every time the user picks a new hero.
 It's not
 happening yet!
-Click a heroe.
+Click a hero.
 No details.
 If you look for an error in the
 console of the browser development tools.
 No error.

 It is as if Angular were ignoring the new tag.
 That's because _it is